eCRBA Application Procedure

 (also available as a pdf)

 A Consular Report of Birth Abroad (CRBA) is an official document certifying the acquisition of U.S. citizenship at birth of a person born abroad to a U.S. citizen parent or parents.
-Applicants can submit a paper DS-2029 application, or electronically through eCRBA, an online solution accessible on a desktop/laptop, mobile phone, or a tablet.
+Applicants submit application electronically through eCRBA, an online system accessible on a desktop/laptop, mobile phone, or a tablet.

 Using eCRBA is faster, more efficient, and allows for multiple steps to be completed through the same platform.
 Additionally, applicants can check the status of their application, submit secure correspondence, as well as view and manage messages.